-However, there’s nothing to stop you charging the battery before first use.
-When you buy your camera the included battery will not be fully charged since Lithium-Ion batteries do gradually lose their charge during storage.
+However, there’s nothing to stop you from charging the battery before first use.
+When you buy your camera, the included battery will not be fully charged since Lithium-Ion batteries do gradually lose their charge during storage.

 How long does a Canon LP E6N battery last

 The rate at which you use up your “battery juice” depends on how you shoot and what you shoot.
 Of course, the ambient temperature also plays a part.

 When recording movies continuously, Canon claims the LP-E6N battery will become exhausted after approximately 1hr 40min, or a little less in colder conditions.
 However, that figure for the canon eos r battery life seems a little misleading to me.

 When I’m out on a video shoot I seldom film continuously, although sometimes it does happen.
 In my commercial videography world, I shoot many short clips of b-roll footage and some longer piece-to-camera video clips.
 Under these real-world conditions, a single battery will last me two-thirds to three-quarters of the day.
 So, for most of my commercial video shoots, I never need more than two LP-E6N batteries.

 The number of photos that the EOS R can take on a single battery pack also varies, depending on your shooting style.
 According to the Camera & Imaging Products Association (CIPA) guidelines the Canon R can take 370 images on a single charge.
 But many users report wildly different results.

 For instance, on Reddit Moenke said, “did ~1000 photos before the battery died for me after 4-5 hours.”
 While Bryan Carnathan of The Digital Picture reported between 670 and 1510 shots on a single fully charged battery.